Understanding And Fighting Wire Fraud Charges

 Experienced Federal Wire Fraud Defense Representation

-At Cheronis, Parente & Levitt LLC, our white collar crime charges attorneys have years of experience and will thoroughly investigate the facts of your case.
+At Cheronis & Parente LLC, our white collar crime charges attorneys have years of experience and will thoroughly investigate the facts of your case.

 We are devoted to providing effective and thorough federal criminal defense to each and every one of our clients.